-- Support Principals and Academy Committee in implementing and monitoring this policy and ensure that each academy has read and understand Keeping Children Safe in Education (2024), in full. - Support the Trust in providing model policies related to safeguarding and child protection. - Provide support and advice for schools via the DSLs and Principals. - Monitor the work of the school, including the Academy Committee and the Central Team, to ensure the school and the Trust are following this policy and has all the necessary policies, procedures and practices in place.
-In relation to safeguarding and child protection, attendance, behaviour and mental health and wellbeing. - Report to trustees through the Education Scrutiny Committee. - Liaise with the Board's safeguarding lead and the CEO in order to help them fulfil their duties.
+- Support Principals and Academy Committees in implementing and monitoring this policy and ensure that each academy has read and understand Keeping Children Safe in Education (2025), in full. - Support the Trust in providing model policies related to safeguarding and child protection. - Provide support and advice for schools via the DSLs and Principals. - Monitor the work of the school, including the Academy Committee and the Central Team, to ensure the school and the Trust are following this policy and has all the necessary policies, procedures and practices in place.
+This relates to areas such as safeguarding and child protection, attendance, behaviour and mental health and wellbeing. - Report to trustees through the Education Scrutiny Committee. - Liaise with the Board's safeguarding lead and the CEO to help them fulfil their duties.